 We drive the development and delivery of the enterprise development programmes of IDA Ireland

 , the principal agency charged with attracting foreign direct investment and promoting Ireland as the best small country in the world to do business

 .
 We promote the development of Ireland’s exports to world markets and work with Enterprise Ireland

 to help Irish Companies achieve global success

-We provide a range of tailored supports for enterprise of all sizes in Ireland, including support for businesses to prepare for Brexit.
+We provide a range of tailored supports for enterprise of all sizes in Ireland.
 Supports include access to finance, management development, mentoring supports, business development programmes, market supports and trade promotion.
 We hold structured dialogue with key stakeholders and we advocate across Government to ensure the needs of SMEs are taken into account in the execution of national policy.

 The Department engages with key stakeholders to address issues that arise on a sectoral basis across all areas of enterprise activity.
 These business and sectoral initiatives are across a wide range of areas covering internationally traded goods and services as well as the domestically traded sector.
 The key focus is to develop and implement policy to enhance the enterprise environment leading to the start-up and growth of competitive firms in Ireland and sustainable development for enterprises of all sizes.